Learn about the Charter

 - pursues that goal in a reasonable and proportionate manner

 Section 33 of the Charter, also called the notwithstanding clause, allows Canada’s Parliament, provincial and territorial legislatures to pass laws that may violate certain Charter rights.
-They can only do this if they clearly state to the public that they are passing a law that contradicts the Charter.
-All levels of government must review and re-enact this declaration to Canadians every five years, or the limits automatically no longer exist.
-Parliament has never used the notwithstanding clause.
+A legislature may do this if they clearly state to the public that they are passing a law that violates the Charter and which rights in particular the law infringes.
+All levels of government must review and re-enact this declaration to Canadians every five years, or the limits are automatically lifted.
+The federal Parliament has never used the notwithstanding clause.

 If the government limits your rights without good reason

-If you think that the government has put limits on your rights without good reason, you can challenge this in court.
-If the court agrees with you, the Charter sets out three types of remedies, which are actions intending to compensate for the rights violation in question.
+If an individual thought the government had put limits on individual rights without good reason, a court challenge may be brought forward.
+If the court agrees with the individual who has brought the claim, a court may order a remedy.
+The Charter sets out three types of remedies, which are actions intending to compensate for the rights violation in question.

-- First, you can ask the court for any remedy that is “appropriate and just in the circumstances.”
-For example, a court might stop court proceedings and let a person go if they decide that he or she has been denied the right to a trial within a reasonable time.
-Money can also be awarded in appropriate circumstances.
+- First, the claimant can ask the court for any remedy that is “appropriate and just in the circumstances.”
+For example, a court might stop criminal proceedings and stay the charges if they decide that a person has been denied the right to a trial within a reasonable time.
+In limited circumstances an individual may receive a monetary award.

-- Second, a remedy is available when authorities carrying out investigations for the government (for example, police officers) violated a person’s Charter rights.
-This may happen, when they improperly search for evidence on private property and violate a person’s right to privacy.
-In this situation, the person can ask a court to order that the evidence not be used against him or her in trial.
+- Second, a remedy may be available when authorities such as a police officer, has carried out investigations that have violated a person’s Charter rights.
+This may happen, for example, when police improperly search for evidence on private property and violate a person’s right to privacy.
+In this situation, the person can ask a court to order that the evidence not be used against them in trial.
 A court will make an order like this if it is clear that using such evidence at trial would “bring the administration of justice into disrepute”.

-- Third, if the court finds that a law or a section of a law violates a person’s Charter rights, they can make an order saying that the law is not valid.
+- Third, if the court finds that a law or a section of a law violates a person’s Charter rights, the court can issue a declaration saying that the law is not valid.

 Human rights protected in other statutes

 The Charter guarantees many basic human rights and fundamental freedoms.
-We have other human rights tools that come from federal, provincial, and territorial statutes, common law, and international law.
-Also, all levels of government can always add to our rights.
+We have other human rights protections that come from federal, provincial, and territorial statutes, common law, and international law.

-In 1960 the government of Canada passed the Canadian Bill of Rights, which was the first federal human rights law in the country.
-It guarantees many basic rights and freedoms.
+In 1960, the parliament of Canada passed the Canadian Bill of Rights, which was the first federal human rights law in the country and guaranteed basic rights and freedoms in federal law for the first time.

 All provinces and territories have similar human rights laws that apply within that province or territory.
 They also similarly apply to provincial or provincially-regulated works and undertakings.